nextdorf/matrix-functions/typst/matrix-functions-docu.typ

 Simplifying @sin-ab-numerical yields @sin-ab.

+#wrap-content(
+  figure(image("../sinFromMFunc.png")),
+  align: right,
+)[
+#box(height: 1em)

+The example code at #link("https://github.com/nextdorf/matrix-functions/blob/main/example.py")["/example.py"] illustrates how to do the above computation using the library.
+It generates the figure on the right:

+For my examples check out the snippets at #link("https://github.com/nextdorf/matrix-functions/tree/main/examples")["/examples/"] or at @ch-code-examples.
+]

 == General case <ch-math-general-case>

 Similarly to the 2d-case we use the Cayley-Hamilton-theorem: $A in CC^(n times n), p_A (A) = 0$